PhD opportunities in Mathematical Sciences

 Renormalisation interfaces in two-dimensional quantum field theory

-Supervisor: Anatoly Konechny
+Supervisor: A. Konechny

 Description: Renormalisation group (RG) is as fundamental concept in Quantum Field Theory (QFT) that describes how the physics changes under the change of energy scale.
 A typical renormalisation group trajectory starts from one fixed point and drives the theory to a different fixed point.
 In two dimensions the fixed points are described by conformal field theories that possess an infinite-dimensional symmetry algebra.
 While a lot is known about the end points of renormalisation group flows very little is known about the global structure of the space of flows linking the end points.
-Recently a new object called Renormalisation domain wall or renormalisation interface has been invented.
+The project is centred around the use of renormalisation domain walls or renormalisation interfaces.
 In two dimensions this object is a line of contact between two different conformal field theories on each side.
+The project involves studying such objects for concrete RG flows both analytically and numerically.
+The aims are to learn how to construct such objects, what information they encode about the RG flows and how could they be used in gaining control over the space of flows.

-Gradient formulas for renormalisation group flows
+Topological interfaces and renormalisation group flows

-Supervisor: Anatoly Konechny
+Supervisor: A. Konechny

 Are regular polygons optimal in relativistic quantum mechanics?